tararoys/dense-mouse-grid/README.md

 - `map <word>` creates a new point at the current location of the mouse cursor with the label "word"
 - `unmap <word>` deletes the point labeled "word"
-- `unmap everything` deletes all points for the active window
+- `unmap everything` deletes all points for the active window.
+Careful with this one!

 ### Showing/hiding point labels